weiping-playnext/Zenject/README.md

 Container.BindTickableExecutionOrder<Bar>(-80);
 ```

-Any ITickables, IInitializables, or `IDisposable`'s that are not assigned a priority are automatically given the priority of zero.
+Any ITickables, IInitializables, or IDisposables that are not assigned a priority are automatically given the priority of zero.
 This allows you to have classes with explicit priorities executed either before or after the unspecified classes.
-For example, the above code would result in 'Foo.Initialize' being called before 'Bar.Initialize'.
+For example, the above code would result in `Foo.Initialize` being called before `Bar.Initialize`.

 ## <a id="zenject-order-of-operations"></a>Zenject Order Of Operations